Fundamental Errors in Kane and Mertz's Alleged Debunking of Greater Male Variability in Mathematics Performance: Misleading History

 \section{Misleading History}

-The lead paragraph of \cite{vob68} introduces the GMV hypothesis as follows: \begin{quotation} ``the \textit{greater male variability hypothesis}, originally proposed by Ellis in 1894 and reiterated in 2005 by Lawrence Summers when he was president of Harvard University, states that variability in intellectual abilities is intrinsically greater among males" \cite[p.~10, italics in original]{vob68}. \end{quotation}
+The lead paragraph of \cite{vob68} introduces the GMV hypothesis as follows: \begin{MyQuote} ``the \textit{greater male variability hypothesis}, originally proposed by Ellis in 1894 and reiterated in 2005 by Lawrence Summers when he was president of Harvard University, states that variability in intellectual abilities is intrinsically greater among males" \cite[p.~10, italics in original]{vob68}. \end{MyQuote}

-This statement is misleading in both its history and its formulation.
+This statement (2.1) is misleading in both its history and its formulation.
 First, the GMV hypothesis dates back to Charles Darwin, a fact explicitly acknowledged by variability expert Stephanie Shields in \cite{vob67}, the only historical article cited in \cite{vob68}.
 And second, the classical GMV hypothesis pertains to traits in many species throughout the animal kingdom, not only to mathematics performance or even general cognitive abilities in humans.
 As also noted in \cite{vob67}, the working definition of the hypothesis has changed back and forth over the years, but the authors of this note know of no other source where GMV is interpreted exclusively in terms of variability of mathematics ability or performance.

-By only mentioning ``intellectual abilities", Kane and Mertz explicitly misrepresent Havelock Ellis, who gathered the scientific literature on sex differences in variability ``in order to study the issue directly and in-depth" \cite[p.~775]{vob67}.
+By only mentioning ``intellectual abilities", Kane and Mertz explicitly misrepresent Havelock Ellis, who gathered the scientific literature on human sex differences in variability ``in order to study the issue directly and in-depth" \cite[p.~775]{vob67}.
 In Ellis's classic text he devoted an entire chapter to ``Variational Aspects of Men", in which he clearly states ``Both the physical and the mental characters of men show wider limits of variation than do the physical and mental characters of women" \cite[p.~358]{vob11}.

-Similarly, by referring only to intellectual variability, Kane and Mertz also misrepresent Harvard President Larry Summers, who in fact said \begin{quotation} ``It does appear that on many, many different human attributes -- height, weight, propensity for criminality, overall IQ, mathematical ability, scientific ability -- there is relatively clear evidence that whatever the difference in means -- which can be debated -- there is a difference in the standard deviation, and variability of a male and a female population" \cite[p.~3]{vob16}. \end{quotation}
+Similarly, by referring only to intellectual variability, Kane and Mertz also misrepresent Harvard President Larry Summers, who in fact said \begin{MyQuote} ``It does appear that on many, many different human attributes -- height, weight, propensity for criminality, overall IQ, mathematical ability, scientific ability -- there is relatively clear evidence that whatever the difference in means -- which can be debated -- there is a difference in the standard deviation, and variability of a male and a female population" \cite[p.~3]{vob16}. \end{MyQuote}

 The standard form of the GMV hypothesis, as recorded by Darwin, is simply that throughout the animal kingdom, males are generally more variable than females for many traits.
 It does not say that there is greater male variability in every trait of every species.
 In the special case where the species is human, the GMV hypothesis simply says that for many traits, both physical and cognitive, male variability is greater than female variability.